rpetit3/dragonflye/README.md

-  --nofilter      Disable read length filtering (default: OFF) --nopolish      Disable assembly polishing (default: OFF) HOMEPAGE https://github.com/rpetit3/dragonflye - Robert A Petit II
+  --nofilter      Disable read length filtering (default: OFF) --nopolish      Disable assembly polishing (default: OFF) HOMEPAGE https://github.com/rpetit3/dragonflye - Robert A Petit III
 ```

 ### --depth

 Giving an assembler too much data is a bad thing.
 There comes a point where you are no
 longer adding new information (as the genome is a fixed size), and only adding more noise
 (sequencing errors).
 Because of this Dragonflye will downsample your FASTQ files to a
 specific depth (defaults to 150x).
 It estimates depth by dividing read yield by
 genome size.

 ### --gsize

 The genome size is needed to estimate depth and for the assembly stage.
 If you don't provide `--gsize`,
 it will be estimated via k-mer frequencies using `kmc`.
 It doesn't need to be a perfect estimate,
 just in the right ballpark.
 If you know the genome size it is usually better then the estimate,
 and will save some time.

 ### --keepfiles

 This will keep all the intermediate files in `--outdir` so you can explore and debug.

 ### --cpus

 By default it will attempt to use all available CPU cores.

 ### --ram

 Dragonflye will do its best to keep memory usage below this value, but it is not guaranteed.
 If you are on a HPC cluster, you should make sure you tell your job submission engine
 a value higher than this.

 ### --assembler

 By default it will use FlyeA.

 ### --opts

 If you want to provide some assembler-specific parameters you can use the `--opts`
 parameter.
 Make sure you quote the parameters so they get passed as a single string
 eg. For `--assembler flye` you might use `--opts "--iterations 4 --plasmids"`.

 ### --racon & --medaka

 These two parameters adjust how many polishing rounds are conducted per-polisher.
 For example,
 `--racon 2` would conduct 2 rounds of polishing with Racon.
 If `--medaka` is provided, a model
 must also be provided with `--model`.

 ### --model

 A valid basecaller model must be provided with `--model`.
 If a valid model is provided, but
 `--medaka` was not provided it will assume `--medaka 1`.

 ### --list_models

 This will list all basecaller models that are avialable in Medaka.

 ### Choosing which stages to use